 Strozzi, the walking philosopher, born in Italy, at Florence, 1504; died 1565.
-He travelled through the greatest part of Europe, Asia, and Africa, on foot, pursuing his studies on the road; he taught Greek and philosophy, at Pisa, Florence, and Bologna.
+He travelled through the greatest part of Europe, Asia, and Africa, on foot, pursuing his studies on the road; be taught Greek and philosophy, at Pisa, Florence, and Bologna.

-Pope Sixtus the Fifth (or Felix Peretti), an Italian, born 1521, died 1590.
+Pope Sixtus the Fifth (or Felix Peretti), an Italian, born 1521; died 1590.
 This extraordinary man was the son of a gardener: Felix discovered an early veneration for learning, and when about ten years old, Father Selleri came to the village where he resided, and inquired the road to the next town; Felix was then taking care of some hogs; the monk, struck with his appearance and solicitations, took him under his protection.
 He took the habit of the order, and rose at length to be inquisitor general at Venice, thence, the gradation to a cardinal's hat was easy.
-On the death of Gregory the thirteenth, the conclave chose him pope, supposing he could not long survive; but a sudden change appeared, Sixtus displayed his real character, reformed abuses, administered justice most impartially, and was the generous patron of learning and the arts.
+On the death of Gregory the thirteenth, the conclave chose him pope, supposing he could not long survive; but a sudden change appeared, Sixtus displayed his real character, reformed abuses, administered justice